 λtotal = 2πL / [ 1/λ1·ln(r2/r1) + 1/λ2·ln(r3/r2) + 1/λ3·ln(r4/r3)],

 where L is the length of the tube.

 For very long pipe the heat transfer in axial direction may be neglected, thus the temperature distribution in any cross section will be the same.
 In this case the plane-parallel can be solved.
 In plane-parallel problems all integral values are calculated per 1 meter of depth.

-Because, the axial length of the axisymmetric model do not affect to results, it was set to some small value (0.05 m) to reduce the mesh size.
+The axial length of the axisymmetric model does not affect to results, and was set to some small value (0.05 m) to reduce the mesh size.
 To convert heat flux (and other integral values) calculated in axisymmetric problem to flux calculated in plane-parallel problem the former should be multiplied by 20.

 |Heat Flux, W||178.2||8.89·20 = 177.8||-|

 |Temperature difference, K||81||81||81|

 * Reference: H.Y.
 Wong Heat transfer for Engineers, Table 2.2 with the heat transfer coefficient set at infinity.